MicrosoftDocs/visualstudio-docs/docs/code-quality/install-net-analyzers.md

 ## Overview

 .NET compiler platform (Roslyn) analyzers inspect your C# or Visual Basic code for code quality and code style issues.
+The first-party .NET analyzers are **target platform agnostic**, i.e. your project does not need to target a specific .NET target platform.
+They work fine for projects targeting  `net5` as well as earlier .NET versions, such as `netcoreapp`, `netstandard`, `net472`, etc.

 You can enable or install the first-party .NET analyzers in one of the following ways:

 - **Enable from the .NET SDK**: Starting in Visual Studio 2019 16.8 and .NET 5.0, these analyzers are [included with the .NET SDK](/dotnet/fundamentals/code-analysis/overview).
 Analysis is enabled, by default, for projects that target .NET 5.0 or later.
 You can enable code analysis on projects that target earlier .NET versions by setting the `EnableNETAnalyzers` property to `true`.
 You can also disable code analysis for your project by setting `EnableNETAnalyzers` to `false`.

-- **Install as a NuGet package**: Alternatively, you can install these analyzers by installing the `Microsoft.CodeAnalysis.NetAnalyzers` [NuGet package](https://www.nuget.org/packages/Microsoft.CodeAnalysis.NetAnalyzers) on Visual Studio 2019.
-If you are on Visual Studio 2017, install the latest `2.9.x` version of the `Microsoft.CodeAnalysis.FxCopAnalyzers` [NuGet package](https://www.nuget.org/packages/Microsoft.CodeAnalysis.FxCopAnalyzers/).
+- **Install as a NuGet package**: If you are unable to move to .NET SDK version 5.0 or later or prefer a NuGet package based model for on-demand analyzer package version updates, you can install these analyzers by installing the `Microsoft.CodeAnalysis.NetAnalyzers` [NuGet package](https://www.nuget.org/packages/Microsoft.CodeAnalysis.NetAnalyzers) on Visual Studio 2019.
+If you are on Visual Studio 2017, install the latest `2.9.x` version of the `Microsoft.CodeAnalysis.FxCopAnalyzers` [NuGet package](https://www.nuget.org/packages/Microsoft.CodeAnalysis.FxCopAnalyzers/) instead.

 > [!NOTE]
 > It is recommended that you enable the analyzers from the .NET SDK instead of installing the `Microsoft.CodeAnalysis.NetAnalyzers` [NuGet package](https://www.nuget.org/packages/Microsoft.CodeAnalysis.NetAnalyzers), when possible.
 Enabling the analyzers from the .NET SDK ensures that you automatically get the analyzer bug fixes and new analyzers as soon as you update the SDK.